jhonmaycon94/photo-organizer/README.md

 ## Running the tests

-To run a test, call the script inside a folder with photos.
+To run a test, call the script inside a folder with receipts.

 ```
-python photo-organizer.py .
+python receipt_organizer.py .
 ```

 **For Windows in Context Menu:**